servirtium/README/starting-a-new-impl-step-8.md

 # Step 8.
 Mutation operations (Redaction, Mask, Delete)

-Sometimes things have to be changed in request headers and/or request body that is saved as markdown in a recording Similarly things may have to be changed in response headers and/or response body.
+Sometimes things have to be changed in request headers and/or request body that is saved as markdown in a recording.
+Similarly, things may have to be changed in response headers and/or response body.

 Related things that were recorded in a certain way, may have to be changed again in playback.
 You might have morphed `Date: Wed, 21 Oct 2019 07:28:00 GMT` to `Date: todays's-date-paul-was-here` for the purposes of the recording, but in playback it needs to be changed again from `Date: todays's-date-paul-was-here` to `Date: Sun, 9 Feb 2020 11:18:03 GMT` so that tests still pass.

 Then there's also removal of headers (and parts of a body) at both request and response level, that's needed.